 Compliance monitoring involves verifying that regulated activities are carried out in accordance with the provisions of the relevant Act and regulations.
 The Agency monitors compliance in a number of ways including:

-Inspections are carried out byinspectors designated by the Minister of Health with respect to either the HPIR or HPTA.
-Under the HPIR, persons importing human pathogens and toxins must ensure that their facility meets the containment level requirements necessary to safely store and/or manipulate this material.
-There are four (4) containment levels (CL1 – CL4) of increasing stringency, and each containment level hasparticular physical and operational requirements as described in the Canadian Biosafety Standards and Guidelines.
-The Agency carries out certification of Canadian CL3 and CL4 facilities with Risk Group 3 or 4 human pathogens.
+Inspections are carried out by inspectors designated for the purposes of the administration and enforcement of the HPIR, HPTA, or HAA/HAR.
+Persons conducting activities with human and/or terrestrial animal pathogens and toxins must ensure that their facility meets the containment level requirements necessary to safely store and/or manipulate this material.
+There are four (4) containment levels (CL1 - CL4) of increasing stringency, and each containment level has particular physical and operational requirements as described in the Canadian Biosafety Standards and Guidelines.
+The Agency carries out compliance monitoring and verification activities for Canadian CL2, CL3 and CL4 facilities that conduct activities with Risk Group 2, 3 or 4 human and terrestrial animal pathogens and toxins, as documented in the Compliance and Enforcement Continuum.

 Enforcement action may be taken where non-compliance is identified.
-The primary objective of enforcement action is to manage the risk and have the regulated party comply with the Act and Regulations using the most appropriate level of intervention, starting from the least intrusive level of intervention to the most invasive.
+The primary objective of enforcement action is to manage the risk and have the regulated party comply with the relevant Act and regulations using the most appropriate level of intervention, starting from the least intrusive level of intervention to the most serious.
 The Agency may respond to non-compliance through one or a combination of tools including: